jrobinson123/global_companies_20_questions/README.md

 # global_companies_20_questions
-In this program, the computer will play a 20 questions style text-based game against you
+In this program, the computer will play a 20 questions style text-based game against you, start by choosing a company on the csv,the csv includes companies from the Fortune global 500 list in 2015, this list is a ranking of the 500 largest companies by revenue.
+Once you choose a company, remember the name of the company, the headquarter location, the region that location is in, and the sector that company is in.
+The computer will ask you yes or no questions until it has guessed the company you were thinking of correctly.

 [<title>](<link>)